typeoneerror/Orderly/readme.md

 ## Using it

+Installing the plug-in will add a menu to Settings > Orderly in the wp-admin.
+You can select which post types you want to be sortable there.
+It will display "Post" and "Page" by default as well as any types you register with `register_post_type`.

-To add manual drag and drop ordering to a post type menu, simple use the `orderly_register_orderable_post_type` convenience method in your *functions.php* template file.
+If you'd prefer to use the code directly, to add manual drag and drop ordering to a post type menu, simple use the `orderly_register_orderable_post_type` convenience method in your *functions.php* template file.

 For example, to make the built-in Pages sortable: